-The Soviet Union (USSR) has collapsed for 28 years.
+The Soviet Union (USSR) has collapsed since 1991.
 Yet, the post-Soviet sphere has retained some of the sites built during the Soviet period in its space in both cities and rural areas.

-I've taken photos of different types of “sites” such as leisure/recreational ones (parks, fountains—seen as leisure/recreational sites during the Soviet era, sports facilities), public transportation stations, and others.
+These photos were taken on different types of “sites” such as leisure/recreational ones (parks, fountains—seen as leisure/recreational sites during the Soviet era), sports facilities, public transportation stations, and others.

 Sites reveal “space”, which is a result of the deliberated arrangement of materials, objects, and structure; therefore sites could reveal more about the perception of the relationship between people, behavior, and physical structures during the Soviet period.

 While some of the physical structures/sites built during the Soviet period remain, others have already been demolished or to be demolished for sales to developers that will turn them into more “modern”and “profitable” property projects.